Daren Ganga: Captaincy

 Ganga later skippered Trinidad and Tobago to a KFC Cup title, defeating the Windward Islands by 5 runs in the cup final at the Arnos Vale Stadium, Kingstown, Saint Vincent and the Grenadines.
 With Brian Lara having retired, and after steering T&T to two regional one day titles in three years, Ganga was appointed West Indies vice captain to Ramnaresh Sarwan for the upcoming 2007 summer tour to England.
 He went on to skipper Trinidad and Tobago to the 2008 Stanford 20/20 title and later romp to a seven wicket victory, over Barbados in the final, to lift the 2008–09 WICB Cup.
 With that win, T&T qualified for the 2009 Champions League Twenty20 where as captain Ganga steered them to the tournament's runners up spot.

 Personal life

+Ganga is of South Asian descent, his family migrating in Indian indenture ships to Trinidad.
+He has described his fondness for Indian cuisine and Bollywood cinema.

 Ganga has attained a Bsc in Law and Management and an MBA from Heriot Watt University.
 Ganga was awarded, in 2007, a Humming Bird Gold Medal for his contribution to cricket by the T&T Government.
 In August 2010 Ganga was bestowed with the Alexander B Chapman award for an outstanding contribution to Sport and Olympism by the Trinidad and Tobago Olympic Committee.